fkarg/fkarg.github.io/_posts/2019-04-19-introduction.md

 ### What is this going to be?

-Currently it's a few things about Programming, a bit of general science-stuff (the pictures of the black hole would be an example), rocket launches, and so on.
-But, I will also write about Strategy, Coaching, Management, and Business-stuff, since I will be freelancing soon, and I kind of want to write about these topics, as they massively interest me.
+Currently it's a few things about Programming, a bit of general science (the pictures of the black hole would be an example), rocket launches, and so on.
+But, I will also write about Strategy, Coaching, Management, and business-related topics, since I will be freelancing soon, and I kind of want to write about these topics, as they massively interest me.
 Also, I may encounter all sorts of philosophical dilemmas, or simply productivity hacks.

 So, yea.
 If you're interested in any of this, or just want to learn with me about a variarity of things, then this is the right place for you.